disc-in/UltimateApp/README.md

 To release a new version of the app :
 1. Send a pull request updating the version in `app.json`
+2. Create a release on Github
-2. `expo publish --release-channel staging`
+3. `expo publish --release-channel staging`

 ## License